-Temporary discharges to sewer lakelines are prohibited.
+Temporary surface water discharges to sewer lakelines are prohibited.

 The Developer is responsible for first obtaining permission and a sewer permit for constructed connections from the City prior to requesting a discharge permit from King County Wastewater Treatment Division, Industrial Waste Program.
+The Developer shall pay all usual and customary fees for discharges to the sanitary sewer system including any passthrough charges from King County to the City.

-D4-03 OFF-SITE CAPACITY ANALYSIS
+D4-03 Off-Site Capacity Analysis